 Grand

 Cru from the Savès estate in Bouzy.
-Long aging, usually 6-7 years, on the
+Long aging on the

-10% still Pinot Noir added.
+10 -12% still Pinot Noir added.
 The top seller in the US.
-Reportedly a superstar
+Tasting note

-Immediately impressive with on nose: creamy, orange citrus, nutmeg and some cinnamon.
+Immediately impressive on the nose: creamy, orange citrus, nutmeg and some cinnamon.
 A touch of menthol and steely minerality with air

 Very creamy yet light and rich.
 Wonderful on the tongue with lots of long tones.
 Tangerines, oranges, and pomegranates.
 Very crisp and precise, and absolutely delicious.
 This stuff rocks.